jlewi/foyle/tech_notes/tn005_continuous_log_processing.md

 I think it makes sense to keep learning as a separate step.
 The learning process will likely evolve over time and its advantageous if we can redo learning without having to reprocess the logs.

+The details will be discussed in a subsequent tech note.